shovansarkarece/Java/Encapsulation.md

 	private int id;
 	private String name;
 	private String city;
-//Whenever there is a name conflict within a setter between instance variable and local variable,this problem is called a shadowing problem
+//Whenever there is a name conflict within a setter between instance variable and local variable,this problem is called a shadowing
-//Compiler will confuse that what will assign because local variable and instance variable are same.Then compiler will confuse and compiler
+//problem.Compiler will confuse that what will assign because local variable and instance variable are same.Then compiler will
-//will decide not to assign anything and compiler will go to the ambiquity mode.To solve this problem we always recommend to use this
+//confuse and compiler will decide not to assign anything and compiler will go to the ambiquity mode.To solve this problem we
-//keyword to refer the object.
+//always recommend to use this keyword to refer the object.
      int getId()
 	{
 		return id;